 This does not means it will hold over everything, Sanded Walls are still out of consideration.
 We cannot assure it will work 100% of times and due trials need to be made with Samples first, but is the one we recommend for slightly textured walls to avoid extra steps with the Joint Compound.

-You can install a removable wallpaper over a mate wall and it won't be the end of the world, but please consider the quality and nature of the paint underneath can have an important impact in the removal process.
+You can install a removable wallpaper over a matte wall and it won't be the end of the world, but please consider the quality and nature of the paint underneath can have an important impact in the removal process.

 Fiber based materials as our Traditional Pre-pasted need a sealer after the installation is completed in order to stay on the wall when there is humidity.

-We offer a high tack peel and stick: our Permanent Peel and Stick has a stronger glue and that allows it to stay put in an environment with humidity fluctuations.
+Our Long Term Peel and Stick has a stronger glue and that allows it to stay put in an environment with humidity fluctuations.